 Ettl Hall is a meeting and program space for the Museum.
 It is also a rental space available to the public.
 To rent Ettl Hall, please call us at 530.443.3797, or visit the online reservation system at suttercounty.org.

 To reserve online, follow the link above.
 Click on Facilities Reservation System.
 Choose Ettl Hall in the drop-down menu next to Facilities.
 Click on the day you want.
 From there, follow the prompts using the ‘Next’ button at the bottom of the screen.
 Shortly after you make your reservation, we’ll be in touch.

-Rates, occupancy, usage restrictions etc. are all available on the website linked to above.
-Amenities include a full commercial kitchen, a fenced outdoor patio, tables and chairs.
+Rates, occupancy, usage restrictions, etc. are all available on the website above.
+Amenities include a full commercial kitchen, a fenced outdoor patio, and tables and chairs.

 Ettl Hall was built through the generosity of Meridian native Dorothy Ettl.

 The patio adjacent to Ettl Hall was built and landscaped through the generosity of the Schnabel and Dean families.